aimerykong/MPC2026-tutorial/README.md

 ## Materials

 - Jupyter Notebook files are for hands-on coding.
 They can be imported to Google Colab, which will be used in this short course.
-- For each Jupyter Notebook file, there is an instruction file in pdf format, providing important details.
+- Each Jupyter Notebook file contains implementation details and comments.
+Refer to them when running the notebooks.
 - Datasets used in this short course are included in the **datasets** folder.
 - Finalized slides in pdf will be uploaded to the **slides** folder after this course (by April, 2026).